 Step 2: At the Post Office

 When you reach the counter, tell the clerk you need to send certified mail with return receipt.
-They'll give you PS Form 3800, which is the certified mail receipt form.
+They'll give you PS Form 3800.
 Here's what happens next:

 The clerk will postmark everything and give you the receipt.
-This receipt is your proof of mailing—keep it safe!
-The tracking number on this receipt lets you track delivery online.
+Keep it with your tracking number.

 Step 3: After Mailing